Riding the Trend or Protecting Profits | Driven Brands Holdings Inc. (DRVN)

 DRVN’s Market Performance

-DRVN stocks went up by 6.62% for the week, with a monthly jump of 2.02% and a quarterly performance of -0.65%.
-The volatility ratio for the week stands at 4.14% while the volatility levels for the past 30 days are set at 2.59% for Driven Brands Holdings Inc..
-The simple moving average for the period of the last 20 days is 5.88% for DRVN stocks with a simple moving average of 6.95% for the last 200 days.
+DRVN stocks went down by -1.25% for the week, with a monthly jump of 1.31% and a quarterly performance of -7.65%.
+The volatility ratio for the week stands at 5.92% while the volatility levels for the past 30 days are set at 3.35% for Driven Brands Holdings Inc..
+The simple moving average for the period of the last 20 days is -0.32% for DRVN stocks with a simple moving average of 1.72% for the last 200 days.

 Analysts’ Opinion of DRVN